 EEANM is a leader in community-centered approaches, having worked with over 100 thought leaders in education, conservation, environmental justice and outdoor recreation in 2018 to create our new mission, vision, and strategic direction.
 Our organization continuously invests in supporting shared leadership and authentic inclusion, internally and externally.
 This Fellowship program along with the new Community of Practice launched during the December 2019 New Mexico Proud: Exploring Equitable Education event demonstrate our commitment to building a movement centering on people and landscapes to transform education and provide equitable access to the outdoors for all youth.

-Applications are due by Monday, January 20, 2020.
+Applications were due by Monday, January 20, 2020.
 Applications are open to all EEANM Individual members (it takes just a few minutes to sign up at https://eeanm.org/join/).
 We might schedule 30 minute phone calls with prospective candidates during the week of January 20th and final selections and announcements will be made by January 31, 2020.

 Please take some time to prepare your thoughts and answers to the following before submitting your application through the secure online form.